We BelieveYou can't fake compassion.

 The Damascus Team: A Force for Good

 At Damascus, we merge our respective and collective experiences to breathe life into our Mission: To use our talent for good and create opportunities for both workers and employers so they can reach their goals.
-It’s pretty niche, so we are particular about who joins our team.
-We think you’ll notice the difference pretty quickly.
+It’s a unique calling, so we are particular about who joins our team.
+Get to know our team a little better by clicking on our photos!